 Terraform is the configuration orchestration tool that works with any cloud, be it private on-prem or public system, and allows safe and convenient design, management and improvement for infrastructure as code.
-As a part of Hashicorp stack, including also Vagrant, Packer, Consul, Vault and Nomad, Terraform helps provision any application written on any language to any infrastructure.
+As a part of Hashicorp stack, including also Vagrant, Packer, Consul, Vault, and Nomad, Terraform helps provision any application written in any language to any infrastructure.

 Here are the benefits of using Terraform instead of Ansible, Chef, Puppet or SaltStack:

 Below we will explain in more details, why this is so important.